FabricTOC/FabricTOC/docs/Guide/KeyConcepts/Peers/Peers.md

 | :---: |
 | Using a peer's digital certificate the determine its organization.
 When a peer connects to a channel, its digital certificate identifies its owning organization a channel MSP.
 In this example, P1 and P2 have identities issued by CA1.
 Channel C determines from its policy that identities from CA1 should be associated with Org1 using ORG1.MSP.
 Similarly, P3 and P4 are identified by ORG2.MSP as being part of ORG2.|

 Whenever a peer connects to a channel in a blockchain network, **its identity is used by the channel policy to determine its organization**.
 The mapping of identity to organization is provided by a component called a [Membership Service Provider](../KeyConcepts/Membership.md) (MSP) -- it determines how a peer gets assigned to a specific role in a particular organization and accordingly gains appropriate access to blockchain resources.
+Moreover, a peer can only be owned by a single organization, and is therefore associated with a single MSP.
 We'll learn more about peer access control later in this topic, and there's a entire topic on MSPs and access control policies elsewhere in this guide.
 But for now, think of an MSP as providing linkage between an individual identity and a particular organizational role in a blockchain network.

 And to digress for a moment, peers as well as **everything that interacts with a blockchain network acquires their organizational identity from their digital certificate and an MSP**.
 It's more than just peers though -- applications, end users, administrators, orderers must have a identity and an associated MSP if they want to interact with a blockchain network.  **We give a name to every entity that interacts with a blockchian network using an identity -- a principal.**  You can learn lots more about [principals](../KeyConcepts/Principals.md) and [organizations](../KeyConcepts/Organizations.md) elsewhere in this guide, but for now you know more than enough to continue your understanding of peers!

+Finally, note that it's not really important where the peer is physically located -- it could be resident in the cloud, or in a data centre owned by one of the organizations, or on a local machine -- it's the identity associated with it that identifies it as owned by a particular organization.
+In our example above, P3 could be hosted in Org1's data centre, but as long as the digital certificate associated with it is issued by CA2, then it's owned by Org2.

 ### Review to this point

 ### Following material to be incorporated

-## Peers and Identity to include still

-NOT about where located physical - contrast this per MGK.

-One or more MSP -- clarify

 ## Peers and channel policy